Ednaordinary/ModeMM/src/modemm/README.md

 The current modules and classes implemented are:

-- base
+- modemm.server.models.base
-  - ModemmModel: A placeholder that return the text "meow"
+  - base: A placeholder that returns the text "meow"